micahbrich/eisenhower/readme.markdown

 There’s much left to do, so please feel free to fork it & help out.

--   #### Refactor
+#### Refactor

 There are too many API calls, which makes getting simple information slow.
 API calls inside API calls gets ugly, and there’s a lot of information that could be instantiated without an extra call.

--   #### Tests
+#### Tests

-    I’m as designer, and am subsequently despicable at writing tests.
+I'm a designer, and am subsequently despicable at writing tests.
 Please help.

--   #### Implement newer API objects
+#### Implement newer API objects

 There are now at least two more objects (File & Activity) that I haven’t touched yet.

--   #### Writing as well as Reading
+#### Writing as well as Reading

 The only reason Eisenhower is read-only is because that’s all I’ve found time to do so far.
 Help here would be swell.